fitnr/twitter_markov/README.md

 # I ate a sandwich with @sample
 ````

-If you're using a Twitter archive, the ARCHIVE argument should be the top-level folder of the archive (usually a long name like 16853453_3f21d17c73166ef3c77d7994c880dd93a8159c88).
-If you have a text file, the argument should be a file name
+If you're using a Twitter archive, the archive argument should be the tweet.csv file found in the archive folder (which usually has a long name like 16853453_3f21d17c73166ef3c77d7994c880dd93a8159c88).

 ## Config